metricshilab/manual/computing.md

 | iOS     | FE File Explorer    | Prompt; Termius    |
 | Android | AndFTP              | JuiceSSH           |

-iOS and Android apps are listed for several reasons.
+iOS and Android apps are also listed for the following reasons.
 Firstly, nowadays Tablets become more and more powerful, especially working together with a keyboard.
 Some new tablets like iPad Pro (after 2020) and Huawei MatePad Pro could be more convenient to be used as a terminal device for remote servers than laptops.
 The advantages mostly lie in portability, battery endurance and cellular network, and thus you can work almost everywhere on a server as long as you have a tablets connected to 4G/5G network.
-Additionally, some time you will need to check on the progress of your program running on the server with you phone, say when you have a meal outdoors, which also could be cool by the way!
+Additionally, some time you will need to check on the progress of your program running on the server with you phone, say when having a meal outdoors, which also could be cool by the way!